agin99/NumberGuessing/README.md

 <u>Add Sound Effects<u>
 Play a "success" sound if the player guesses correctly.
 Play an "error" sound for incorrect guesses.

-<u>Save Player Progress<u>
-Save the player's progress (current attempts, current number, and guess history) to a JSON file.
-Allow the player to resume their previous game if it exists.
-Automatically load saved progress at the start of the game.

 <u>Multiplayer (Local Hotseat Version)<u>
 Allow two players to compete by guessing the number on alternating turns.